HaoyangYuan2000/jsonvalidator/README.md

 1. **Open the application**

-   Access `http://localhost:3000` in your browser or open `jsonvalidator.html`
+   Access `http://localhost:3000` in your browser and open `jsonvalidator.html`

 2. **Fetch ad configuration**